dragboo/ellipse-overlapping-area-estimation/README.md

 # ellipse-overlapping-area-estiamtion

-This Python program utilizes pseudo-random numbers to estimate the area of overlap between two ellipses.
+This Python script utilizes pseudo-random numbers to estimate the area of overlap between two ellipses.
 The estimation leverages a pseudo-random number generator previously built in prng.py.